dakotamm/research_blog/_posts/2024-02-07-more-decadal-new-annual.md

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/f58e46e3-780d-4cbc-b5a9-d74efbfa382f" width="800"/><br>Fig 7.
 Carr Inlet Mid decadal/seasonal average casts (CIs for 1950s and 2010s).</p><br>

-*Something weird is happening at Budd Inlet (potentially I'm missing some large outliers).
-I need to check this in more depth.*
+Budd Inlet looks to have some high uncertainty.
+There were no erroneous outliers, but perhaps a lack of sampling frequency in this area during earlier decades is informing these wide confidence intervals.

 On to Main Basin: